-It is a good idea to ask the patron if he they realize that he they are is suspended and ask him them to leave.
-A patron serving a long suspension may be coming come in to check the their expiration date of their suspension.
+It is a good idea to ask the patron if they realize that they are suspended and ask them to leave.
+A patron serving a long suspension may come in to check their expiration date of their suspension.

 - A patron who knowingly violates a suspension is suspended for an increased amount of time.
-A 1-month suspension becomes 3 months; a 3-month suspension becomes 6 months 1 year; a 6-month suspension becomes 1 year; a 1-year suspension becomes 2 years; the next step is to call police and issue a trespass warning. - Additional time is added from the date of the original suspension.
+A 1-month suspension becomes 3 months; a 3-month suspension becomes 6 months; a 6-month suspension becomes 1 year; a 1-year suspension becomes 2 years; the next step is to call police and issue a trespass warning. - Additional time is added from the date of the original suspension.